-Hilton Waikoloa Village is open and ready to welcome you!
+Hawaii is an incredible place to visit and Hilton Waikoloa Village is ready to welcome you!

-The County of Hawaiʻi is monitoring lava and seismic activity in the Puna district of the Island of Hawaiʻi and Hawai'i Volcano Observatory is monitoring eruption activity at Hawai'i Volcanoes National Park.
-Both of these areas are located about 100 miles from Hilton Waikoloa Village.
-To provide perspective on the distance:
+Hawai'i Volcano Observatory is monitoring eruption activity at Hawai'i Volcanoes National Park and in the Puna district of the County of Hawai'i.
+These areas are located about 100 miles driving from Hilton Waikoloa Village.
+To provide perspective on the driving distance (via Google Maps, view PDF):

 - 102 miles - Hilton Waikoloa Village to Hawai'i Volcanoes National Park